 trophy hunters literally lay in wait at the boundaries of hwange park to kill lions

 Hunting concessions circle the Hwange National Park which has an unfenced boundary.
 This means that wild animals, including lions, constantly step in and out of the protected area.
-Lion and leopard hunters use bait, and hunting blinds to shoot fromso animals can easily be lured from park boundaries into the hunting concessions that encircle the National Park.
-The age of 6 is deemed acceptable to be shot as a trophy animal which a male lion in his prime wanders outside of the boundaries of the Park, he can legally be shot by trophy hunters.
-Of course, not all paid guides to paying clients are so scrupulous, laying bait for lions to lure them outside of the National Park boundaries has been reported.
+Lion and leopard hunters use bait, and hunting blinds to shoot from so animals can easily be lured from park boundaries into the hunting concessions that encircle the National Park.
+The age of 6 is deemed acceptable to be shot as a trophy animal, remember Cecil was 12, and still a pride male lion, and therefore crucial to the survival of his pride and its young.

-The bizarre age of 6 has been set for legal hunting of lions, an age when a male is likely to have established himself within a pride and therefore is likely to be of even greater importance to the success of his pride, serving as protector to young lions within the pride.
+The bizarre age of 6 has been set for legal hunting of lions, an age when a male is likely to have only just established himself within a pride and therefore is likely to be of even greater importance to the success of his pride, serving as protector to young lions within the pride.
 Cecil the lion was 12 years old, and left behind young cubs in his pride.
-The evidence is lacking that the loss of a 6 year old lion to it’s pride is neglible.
+Where is the evidence that the loss of a 6 year old male lion is negligible.

 In fact a moratorium on lion trophy hunting in Zambia showed the opposite;